Overbite in Kingwood TX: Causes, Consequences, and Treatment Strategies

 Significant overjet and overbite may be caused by a range of factors, such as:

-Identifying an overbite early is essential for avoiding additional issues and achieving effective treatment results.
+Identifying an excessive overbite and overjet early is essential for avoiding serious issues and achieving effective treatment results.
 Here are some important signs to be aware of:

-If you observe any of these indicators, it is recommended to consult a professional orthodontist for an evaluation.
+If you observe any of these signs, it is recommended to consult a professional orthodontist for an evaluation.

 Potential Health Issues